The solution path of the generalized lasso: The 1d fused lasso. The 1d fused lasso

-As $\hu_\lambda$ is a continuous piecewise linear function of $\lambda$, so is $\hbeta_\lambda$, again with kinks at $\lambda_1, \ldots \lambda_{n-1}$.
-In contrast to the dual versions, it is natural to interpret the primal coordinate paths from left to right, because in this direction the coordinate paths become adjoined, or ``fused'', at some values of $\lambda$.
-The primal picture suggests that these fusion values are the same as the kinks $\lambda_1,\ldots \lambda_{n-1}$, that is: \begin{itemize} \item {\it Primal-dual correspondence for the 1d fused lasso.} The values of $\lambda$ at which two primal coordinates fuse are exactly the values of $\lambda$ at which a dual coordinate hits the boundary. \end{itemize} A similar property holds for the fused lasso on an arbitrary graph, though the primal-dual correspondence is a little more complicated for this case.
+As $\hu_\lambda$ is a continuous piecewise linear function of $\lambda$, so is $\hbeta_\lambda$, again with kinks at $\lambda_1, \ldots,\lambda_{n-1}$.
+In contrast to the dual versions, it is natural to interpret the primal coordinate paths from left to right, because in this direction the coordinate paths become adjoined, or ``fused,'' at a some value of $\lambda$.
+The primal picture suggests that these fusion values are the same as the kinks $\lambda_1,\ldots, \lambda_{n-1}$, that is: \begin{itemize} \item \textit{Primal-dual correspondence for the 1d fused lasso.} The values of $\lambda$ at which two primal coordinates fuse are exactly the values of $\lambda$ at which a dual coordinate hits the boundary. \end{itemize} A similar property holds for the fused lasso on an arbitrary graph, although the primal-dual correspondence is a little more complicated for this case.

-Note that as $\lambda$ decreases in Figure \ref{fig:dualpaths}, no dual coordinate paths leave the boundary.
+Note that as $\lambda$ decreases in Figure~\ref{fig:paths}(a), no dual coordinate paths leave the boundary.
 This is prescribed by the boundary lemma.
-As $\lambda$ increases in Figure \ref{fig:primalpaths}, no primal two coordinates split apart, or ``un-fuse''.
-This is prescribed by a lemma of \cite{pco} that we paraphrased in \eqref{eq:fuselem}, and the two lemmas are equivalent.
+As $\lambda$ increases in Figure~\ref{fig:paths}(b), no primal two coordinates split apart, or ``unfuse.''
+This is prescribed by a lemma of \cite{pco} that we paraphrased in~\eqref{eq:fuselem}, and the two lemmas are equivalent.